Skip to main content

 • Immutable contract values, indexed by time.

-• Supports complex calculations beyond Solidity’s capabilities.
+• Support for complex calculations beyond Solidity's capabilities.

-Result Availability and APIs
+Result availability and APIs

-Transaction Prioritization
+Transaction prioritization

-The Submission Smart Contract prioritizes key transactions (submit1, submit2, signatureDeposit) to subsidize gas costs.
+The Submission smart contract prioritizes key transactions (submit1, submit2, signatureDeposit) to subsidize gas costs.
 Multiple sign transactions are allowed, but only one subsidized submission is permitted per voting round.